Hui4ying3LUO2/LocalCirculation_CoastalOzone_NewYorkMetro/README.md

 ******************Key scripts and corresponding results*********************

-Note: We do not own the original data to support the running of the original scripts shared below.
+Note: We do not own the original data to support the running of the scripts shared below.
 If you would like to reproduce our results or adapt our method, please download/acquire and prepare data accordingly.
 Our data sources are listed in the Acknowledgements.

 Temperature clustering: